mertvn/EMQ/README.md

 ### People

-rampaa: Help with the database schema
+rampaa: Help with the database schema and VNDB queries

 hslead: Avatar "Auu"